Esfandiar Ahmadi Ph.D. (Candidate) Msc PGD PGDE (FE) BSc (Hons) AMIEE

 Please click the link : Review of the figurative painting by Sean Worrall November 2017

 by Rachel Shelly

-To read about people who inspired by this poem,
+To read about people who were inspired by this poem,

 My new book (three books in one) consists of three collections of poetry published by MKS Publishing, Chennai, India in one book.
 Compiled and edited by Tessa Dummett.

-Please let others know the book lunch will held at the
+Please let others know the book lunch will be held at the

 Saturday the 4th of June 2016 at Emmanuel Church, 145 Hornsey Rd, London N7 6DU

 Please join us for an evening of poetry and music.
 Many thanks.

 Esfandiar Ahmadi Paintings Pleas click here or click on the image